 In so doing, they have provided access, choice, and a diversity of high-quality educational options over the centuries.
 In its most recent iterations, it has been an organization of pre-school, elementary, and secondary schools in the private sector, who have a special interest in ensuring that all children have access to the highest-quality educational options.

-There are two known organizations carrying on the rich legacy today: Directors in Support of Children and Families, an outgrowth of the AHBIS founded in the 1990s, which represents over 25 NYC schools.
-And the Council on Independent Education, which has a national representation.
-Please contact Dr. Gail Foster at with any information on other organizations not documented on this website.
+We know of only two organizations carrying on this rich legacy today: Directors in Support of Children and Families, a successor to the Association of Historically Black Independent Schools (AHBIS), which represents over 25 New York City schools; and the Council on Independent Education, which has a national representation.
+Please contact Dr. Gail Foster with any information on other organizations not documented on this website.
 Below is the mission statement from the most recent organization operating under the name of AHBIS.

 Mission: We work collaboratively to support the thriving of our schools through advocacy in the local, national, and international arenas.

 Activities: We do this through workshops, conferences, advocacy, and networking.
 We engage in such activities toward the aim of increasing the number of excellent educational options available to American schoolchildren, and ensuring the flow of resources to current and future school founders of African ancestry.
 In addition to being teachers, we are scholars and griots—collecting data, documenting, researching, and contributing to the literature on both history and best practices in education.